justcabyr/my-gpt/README.md

 ## Overview

 An advanced AI-powered application with AI chat, PDF processing and AI images.
 This app will provide a convenient way to interact with OpenAI's powerful language models, such as GPT-3.

+I frequently use the free tier of ChatGPT in my day-to-day tasks, but I wanted to do more.
+To unlock additional features, I would need to subscribe to ChatGPT Plus, which costs $20 per month.
+However, by using this app to interact with ChatGPT through the OpenAI APIs, I can explore and use it as much as I want while only being charged for the requests I make.
+This approach can save me over $2,000 annually compared to subscribing to ChatGPT Plus.

+While still having access to ChatGPT for everyday use, I can use this app for specific requests.
+Here are some of the key benefits this app offers me:

+- **Unlimited document/image uploads**: Unlike ChatGPT, which has daily limits for image and PDF uploads, this app removes those restrictions.
+- **Access to any GPT model**: I can freely choose the model I want, including more advanced, accurate, and capable ones.
+- **Greater flexibility in requests**: The app allows me to make requests that ChatGPT doesn't support, such as summarizing YouTube videos, among other advanced functionalities.

 ### Features